Resize Text: |

 25 CME points, of which at least 20% or 5 points shall be core points in each of their registered specialty and/or in Family Medicine.

-For more information on CME requirements, please click here.
+Find more information on CME requirements.

 (ii) Voting requirements: